 The act includes new prompt payment rules to ensure construction businesses and workers get paid in a timely manner.
 The act also modernizes the lien and holdback process, helps protect creditors and sets out a new adjudication process to resolve payment disputes faster.

 “These changes, including promptness of payment and dispute resolution through adjudication will go a long way to modernizing the construction industry across Ontario,” said Bruce Reynolds and Sharon Vogel of BLG LLP.

-SEE ALSO our interview with Bruce Reynolds and Sharon Vogel, who paved the way for Bill 142.
+READ OUR INTERVIEW with Bruce Reynolds and Sharon Vogel, who paved the way for Bill 142.

 Key changes include:

 • Providing more time for contractors and subs to resolve their disputes outside of court by extending timelines to file liens and start court actions from 90 days to 150 days.

 • Ensuring contractors and subs know when to expect full payment by requiring holdback funds to be paid as soon as the deadline to file a lien passes.